 A full assessment of all hormones is necessary, including the testing of the female hormones estrogens.
 In some cases and for various reasons, a high estrogen level can be part of the low testosterone picture as this hormone is then flushed into estrogens by an enzyme in the liver that changes the chemical structure of a male hormone into a female hormone.
 It is necessary to block this enzyme with appropriate supplements or medication in order to reduce its activity and get full efficacy of any testosterone supplementation

-Clinical studies show the benefit of testosterone supplementation in healthy men with low-normal to mildly low testosterone levels.
+Clinical studies show the benefit of testosterone therapy in healthy men with low-normal to mildly low testosterone levels.
 It increased lean body mass and decreased fat mass.
 Upper and lower body strength, functional performance, sexual functioning, and mood are improved.
 Improvement in cognitive functions are often reported in particular for working and verbal memory.
 Men that have even lower levels of testosterone are likely to experience improvement in calcium bone densitometry, self-perceived functional status, libido and erectile function.

 As the glandular endocrine system tends to decline with age other hormones including insulin, cortisol, DHEA, thyroid hormones, and growth hormone might become imbalanced too.
 Symptoms such as fatigue and general malaise, weight gain, depressive mood, and a weak immune system can be caused by various hormonal imbalances in the body.